 Most people deal with feelings of stress and sadness from time to time.
-For many, the amount and frequency of these feelings have increased dramatically over the past year due to the global pandemic.
+For many, the amount and frequency of these feelings have increased dramatically over the past few years.
 However, what people may not realize is that there is a connection between their gut microbiome and anxiety and depression.

 The gut microbiome has emerged as a key player in health and disease.
 It consists of millions of bacterial cells housed mostly in the colon.
 The gut communicates directly with the brain and can even influence behavior via the vagus nerve.
 The vagus nerve is comprised of fibers that are embedded in the gastrointestinal (GI) tract.
 What makes the vagus nerve so essential has to do with its connection to the human autonomic nervous system.
 This nervous system allows a person to swallow, digest, and breathe naturally.